Folk2Folk: Other Milestones

 In October 2014, FOLK2FOLK chose Crediton as the location for its first agency outside of Cornwall.
 The expansion has helped over 100 new homes to be built and created new jobs.

 In August 2015, the firm introduced funding to kick start a mixed-use development project that will help facilitate infrastructure for Cornwall's 6,000-seat sports stadium.

 In the same month, it announced the appointment of Stifel, a global wealth management and investment banking firm, as its financial adviser.

 In January, 2016, the company announced the creation of a 'legal panel' to support its national roll-out strategy.
 This national network of local law firms carries out the legal work necessary to complete loans in their locality and provides FOLK2FOLK with local knowledge as part of the security process.

 In February 2016, it looked to place shares in the value of £3.5m.
 The offer consisted of £1.5m in new shares and £2m in shares offered by the founders.

 According to Altfi Data: "FOLK2FOLK has seen year-on-year growth of 433% from August 2015 which compares favorably to the 60% growth of UK P2P (peer-to-peer) business lenders over the same time frame."

 In August 2016, FOLK2FOLK moved into their new national headquarters at Number One, Launceston.

-In August 2016, FOLK2FOLK pledged support to the Save the High Street campaign.

 In January 2018, FOLK2FOLK launched The Local Lending Movement and FOLKONOMICS.

 In September 2019, appointed Roy Warren as Managing Director.

 In May 2020, the company announced it had achieved profitability.

 In July 2020, FOLK2FOLK was accredited by the British Business Bank to deliver CBILS loans.

-In July 2020, FOLK2FOLK announced its partnership with CrossLend.
+In July 2020, FOLK2FOLK announced its partnership with Cross Lend.

 In February 2021, FOLK2FOLK announced its evolution from a P2P platform to a Marketplace lending platform.

 In June 2022, FOLK2FOLK appointed Gary Leitch as COO.

-Awards

-In 2015, FOLK2FOLK was named Best Lending Platform for Small Businesses by news site, AltFi.
-An independent panel of industry experts and SMEs at the AltFi Awards 2015 said FOLK2FOLK had "excellent fundamentals, strong values, good customer engagement and clear transparency of fees".
-The judges of also highlighted that FOLK2FOLK's high street offices, which provide an opportunity for face-to-face meetings, was a "key advantage" for its customers, adding: "this kind of access cannot be underestimated or undervalued".